 Step 3: Get Your Gear Ready

 On its own, calcium chloride isn’t a very harmful chemical.
-Nevertheless, when you add it to water, it becomes extremely hot—it could even burn you if you’re not careful.
+But when you add it to water, it becomes extremely hot—it could even burn you if you’re not careful.

-For this reason, it’s critical that you wear the appropriate clothing to stay safe.
+For this reason, you must wear appropriate clothing to stay safe.
 You should wear a well-fitted pair of goggles, a long sleeve shirt and pants, and gloves with chemical-resistant properties.

 According to a study on soft tissue necrosis, calcium carbonate rarely causes skin issues in its salt form.
-However, the heat released when calcium chloride mixes with water can cause calcium deposits on the skin and burns.
+However, the heat released when calcium chloride mixes with water can cause burns and calcium deposits on the skin.

 Step 4: Prepare the Mixture

-To do so, grab a five-gallon bucket and fill it about 75% of the way with water from your pool.
+You should not dump the calcium chloride directly into your pool.
+Instead, grab a five-gallon bucket and fill it about 75% with water from your pool.
 With your calculations in hand, pour the appropriate amount of calcium carbonate in ounces into the bucket.

 Make sure to pour slowly because of the hot chemical reaction the calcium carbonate will have.
-Furthermore, it’s best practice to never pour water on top of pre-measured calcium carbonate for your safety—always put pool water in the bucket first, followed by the chemical.
+Furthermore, remember to never pour water on top of calcium carbonate.
+For your safety, always put pool water in the bucket first, followed by the chemical.